Notice regarding the quality of machine translation

 Upon receipt of the file, the warranty office will issue a declaration of existence.

-To go further Section 534 of the General Tax Code.
+For further information: Section 534 of the General Tax Code.